 4. Go easy on the snacks

-It’s important for kids to learn about money early in life.
-During Lunar New Year celebrations, your children may receive money from friends or relatives, so why not take this opportunity to teach them about managing money.
-Sit down with them and explain the basics, such as the importance of having a budget, saving money and paying off any debts.
+Kids need to learn about money.
+During Lunar New Year celebrations, your children may receive ang pows from friends or relatives, take this opportunity to teach them about managing money.
+Explain the basics, such as the importance of having a budget, saving money, and paying off any debts.

 This goes especially for our fellow Malaysians who are married and have to give red packets (ang pow) to their friends and family.
 Pay off all financial commitments and set aside your monthly savings first, even before you start counting how much you need for ang pow money.
 This will help keep your finances in check, so be realistic!

-Ang pows are meant to be a symbolic gift for luck, so there’s no need to be competitive about who’s giving out more money for Chinese New Year.
-If necessary, you can have a rates card (we’re not kidding, people actually do this) to see who should get more or less, but stay within your budget.
+Ang pows are meant to be a symbolic gift for luck, so there’s no need to be competitive about who’s giving out more money.

 That’s it for our list of tips to help you save money this Chinese New Year!
 If you want more of CompareHero.my’s financial tips and advice, be sure to check out the rest of our blog or sign up for our Newsletter here.

-CompareHero.my strives to empower Malaysians with financial literacy and the tools to make better financial decisions in life.
-Find and compare the best credit cards, personal loans. travel insurance, and car insurance on CompareHero.my today.
+CompareHero strives to empower Malaysians with financial literacy and the tools to make better financial decisions in life.
+Find and compare the best credit cards and personal loans on CompareHero today.

-Gong Xi Fa Cai from all of us at CompareHero.my!
+Gong Xi Fa Cai from all of us at CompareHero!